szeweq/Flux/latest.md

-# Flux (Version 5.4.2)
+# Flux (Version 5.4.3)
 Requires Flux Library 4.3.3 - [Download here](https://www.curseforge.com/minecraft/mc-mods/fl/files)

 ### Changes
-- Updated Tin Ore and Tin Block textures
-- Moved utility classes to Flux Library
+- Fixed resource pack version
+- Removed Recipe Research Table (no plans for use)
+- Better machine descriptions in a Patchouli book

 ----
 You can localize Flux to your native language.